So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Know Where Everything Is

-Sounds obvious but in middle of event chaos you forget where you put basic stuff.
+Sounds obvious but in the middle of event chaos you forget where you put basic stuff.

-Make list of where supplies are stored.
-Where first aid kit is.
+Make a list of where supplies are stored.
+Where the first aid kit is.
 Where extra batteries are.
 Where contact numbers are.

-Share this info with key volunteers so you're not only person who knows anything.
+Share this info with key volunteers so you're not the only person who knows anything.

-Had kid fall and scrape knee during outdoor event.
+Had a kid fall and scrape their knee during an outdoor event.
 Volunteer asked where bandaids were and I had no clue.
-Spent ten minutes looking while kid cried instead of fixing problem immediately.
+Spent ten minutes looking while the kid cried instead of fixing the problem immediately.

 Now I make sure at least three people know where emergency supplies are.